nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.4 JWT validity**

 The JWT **iat** and **exp** fields MUST be validated.
 The timestamp of validation MUST lie between these values.
 The exp field MAY not be more than 5 seconds after the **iat** field.
+Clock skew MUST be taken into account for both ahead of time and behind in time.
+The duration of the clock skew defaults to 5 seconds unless stated otherwise by a network agreement.

 **5.2.1.5 Login contract validation**